rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 your phone number.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
-2. When you are prompted to "Choose Your Multi-Factor Authentication Method" select **Use an Authenticator**.
+2. When prompted to *Choose Your Multi-Factor Authentication Method*, select **Use an Authenticator**.
-3. Link your mobile device to your account by following the instructions on the "Securing Your Account with an Authenticator App" screen.
+3. Link your mobile device to your account by following the instructions on the **Securing Your Account with an Authenticator App** screen.
-4. The last step displays a message stating "You have sucessfully set up Multi-Factor Authentication."
+4. The last step displays a message stating *You have successfully set up Multi-Factor Authentication*.

 ### Log in to Webmail with multi-factor authentication